2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/005_Game_Design_Tips.md

 :::: trivia ::::
 Super Hydlide for the Sega Genesis/MegaDrive is one of the games that had its experience requirements tailored to the tastes of the market it was targeted to.

-Considering the Japan release as the baseline, the US release sees its experience requirements halved.
+Considering the Japan release as the baseline, the US release sees its experience requirements halved as well as the given experience doubled.
 ::::::::::::::::

 ##### Farming